Shengruyuyu/GTBIS/README.md

   - #### Step Inputs:
     TXT format files for validation: e.g.: ​`external.txt​`.
     The path where the patch features of the graph structure used for validation: e.g.: ​`results/features​`.
-    The storage path for the best model: ​`resume​` parameter.
+    The storage path for the best model: You can configure the output location of the best model with the ​`resume​` parameter.
   - #### Step Outputs:
     The model with the best performance on the internal validation set: stored in the path corresponding to the --model_path parameter.
     Training logs: are stored in the path corresponding to the ​`log_path parameter​`.